microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-use-the-solution/README.md

 ### How to extract media content from the meeting
 To extract media content from the meeting you need can go to the Main Streams or Participants section and click on the `Start` button in the `Card` of the stream you want to extract.

-Similar to injection, a side panel will appear on the right side displaying the options to configure and start the extraction.
+Similar to the injection, a side panel will appear on the right side displaying the options to configure and start the extraction.

 Based on the protocol selected in the `Call Info` section you will see different options on the side panel displayed.

-For SRT protocol you can choose the `Default` or `Advance` Settings configuration.
+For the SRT protocol, you can choose the `Default` or `Advanced` Settings configuration.

 If you select the `Default Settings` the stream will start in `Listener` mode and using the global settings configured in the `Call Info` section.

 ![Web UI call-details injection stream](images/call-details-view-extraction-stream.png)

-If you select the `Advance Settings` mode, you will be able to choose between `Listener` and `Caller` modes and also override the default values for `Latency`, `Passphrase`, and `Key Length`.
+If you select the `Advanced Settings` mode, you will be able to choose between `Listener` and `Caller` modes and also override the default values for `Latency`, `Passphrase`, and `Key Length`.

 Additionally, you will be able to select the `Audio Format` and enable/disable the `Video Overlay`.